johnj974/Mystery-shack-e-store/README.md

 <h2><a id="user-content-ux" class="anchor" aria-hidden="true" href="#ux"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg>
 </a>UX</h2>
 <p>The idea for the user experience is to have a site that is easy to navigate around, I did not achieve that goal with this design, the lack of a
-wireframe and an idea of what the site was going to cater for at the start of the project hindered things later.</p>
+wireframe and an idea of what the site was going to cater for at the start of the project hindered things later.
-<p>My goals as a user were to have a site that is easy on the eye and easy to navigate around where all the  important information is prominent
-on the site and that there would be options to get more information if desired, I wanted users to be able to view the products and to be able to purchase them with little fuss.
-As a user of the site my plan was to have an option for the customer to updaate all their details but at the moment they can only change their password.
+My goals as a user were to have a site that is easy on the eye and easy to navigate around where all the  important information is prominent on the site and that there would be options to get more information if desired, I wanted users to be able to view the products and to be able to purchase them with little fuss.
+As a user of the site my plan was to have an option for the customer to updaate all their details but at the moment they can only change their password.</p>
 <p>As an e-commerce customer I believe that the site delivers on the core requirements of such a site where the user can:</p>
 <ul>
 <li>Register an account</li>